 John William Blankenberg

-After the war, a request was made for information regarding John's next of kin.
-An Australian woman, Miss Arabella Rosewear, wrote to Base Records in 1924 to say that John used to visit her family's house and "always made our home his home when out of camp".
-It seems this was his Australian family; John would leave them "his money and what other small belongings he had".
+After John’s death, none of his relatives could be located.
+In 1924, however, an Australian woman, Miss Arabella Rosevear, wrote to Base Records stating that John used to visit her family's house and "always made our home his home when out of camp".
+It is possible that John had a close relationship with this family, as Arabella wrote that he wanted her to have his money and other small belongings.